One could argue that an all-white shoe is the purest expression of sneaker design.

-12) Vans Classic Slip-on
+13) Vans Classic Slip-on

-Despite that, the Vans slip-on proved itself to be a superior skate and BMX shoe since its launch in the ’70’s.
+Despite that, the Vans slip-on proved itself to be a superior skate and BMX shoe since its launch in the ’70s.

 The lace-free upper is easy to slip on and off, and the gum rubber outsole delivers a planted and cushioned ride.
-If you need more cushioning, then the Slip-on Pro with an Ultracush HD insole is absolutely worth the $10 upcharge.

-13) Vans Authentic
+14) Vans Authentic

 The Vans Era is a perennial fashion favorite, and unlike many others, it wasn’t made successful due to product placement or influencer collab.

-The basic canvas upper has the style versatility of a pair of jeans; performance features such as the gum rubber outsole and the padded insole add dependable traction and comfort.
+The basic canvas upper has the style versatility of a pair of jeans; performance features such as the gum rubber outsole and padded insole add dependable traction and comfort.